 Where to with Iitandu now that it has premiered?

 Another screening is in talks.
-We we are willing and excited for more Namibians to watch this film.
+We are willing and excited about more Namibians to watch this film.
 Once screenings are over and hopefully festival runs, Iitandu will be available online for all to watch.